sevak-gh/sflchat/README.md

 ** you can check the logs in your current directory where you run the application in a file named "sflchat.log".

+- How to use the application:

+  you can see two links in the home page:
+    - Admin: you can find the administration functionalities here
+    - User: normal users sign in from here to their profile page.

+  Admin:
+   there is a one defualt admin user with the following credentials:
+   username: admin
+   password: 123456

+   you can sign in as admin with the above credentials.

+   after sign in you will be directed to admin home page where you can find three links:
+    - User Management : you can see the list of users, create a new user, delete user, update user profile
+    - Chat Message Management : you can see the list chat messages, delete a message, set chat room bad word
+    - Chat User Management : you can see the chat room users, remove user from chat room

+   User:
+    users can sign in with their username/password, set by admin during user creation.

+** please note that users can also sign in through their google account, if the username is set to their gmail account name, such as sevak.gharibian@gmail.com, by admin.

+    there is one profile page for users where there can see the prfile information such as frist_name, last_name, profile_picture.

+    in the profile page, there is the chat room messages section where users can see the history of messages and online messages sent by all chat room users.

+    at the bottom there is text input where user can enter the text and send message to chat room. all online users will receive the message immediately and those sign in later will see in the history. all messages are saved in database.